 Energy usage is the largest contributor to Penn State’s emissions profile.
 Our primary environmental focus is on the reduction of energy consumption through increased efficiency, conservation, and awareness as well as programs in sectors other than energy.
-The University is planning for a $60 million investment over the next 5 years in energy efficiency and conservation initiatives.
+The University is currently implementing a $60 million 5 year investment in energy efficiency and conservation initiatives.

 Penn State has reduced its campus greenhouse gas emissions by 18% since 2005 and has set an ambitious new reduction goal of 35% by 2020.